jlafer/plugin-live-stats/README.md

     name: <string>,
     label: <string>,
     field: <path-string>,
-    defaultOption: <string>,
-    options: [<option_defn>...]
+    options: [<option_defn>...],
+    defaultOption: <string>
   }
 ```

 - The `name` property uniquely identifies the filter's dropdown menu control.
 - The `label` property supplies the dropdown menu's label.
 - The `field` property specifies the source of data values used for filtering the rows displayed in the table.
-Normally, this will look like `attributes.team` to use data from a Task or Worker attribute.
-- The `defaultOption` property specifies the default data value for the filter.
-If not specified, the filter will start deactivated (i.e., value `All`).
+To filter on a Task or Worker attribute, the format is `attributes.<attribute_name>`.
 - The `options` property supplies the list of values for the dropdown menu.
 Each value has the `option_defn` syntax: `{name: <string>, label: <string>}`.
 The `name` values are used in comparisons with the data.
+- The `defaultOption` property specifies the default value for the filter.
+If not specified, the filter will start deactivated if `All` is a valid option and will be set to use the first option in the `options` list if not.

 ### Updating the Flex Service Configuration Object
 You can update the Flex service configuration using the Flex API as described [here](https://www.twilio.com/docs/flex/ui/configuration#modifying-configuration-for-flextwiliocom).
 As described in that document, other plugins' configuration data should be preserved by first issuing a GET for the `attributes` data, editing the result to add in the `plugin_live_stats` property, and then issuing a POST with the edited result, as shown below using `curl`.